MohamedRafiki/supplier-selection-optimization/docs/project_charter.md

 The company works with suppliers offering different levels of performance in terms of cost, quality, delivery, reliability, and supply risk.

 The purpose of this project is to develop a data-driven decision-support approach for evaluating and selecting the most suitable suppliers for spare parts.

+## 2. Problem Statement

+AtlasMotion Industries works with multiple suppliers to procure spare parts required for maintenance and production activities.
+Supplier performance can vary significantly across cost, quality, delivery, reliability, and supply risk.

+Currently, comparing suppliers across these different dimensions can be challenging when the decision relies on individual criteria or subjective judgment.
+Selecting a supplier based mainly on purchase price may result in higher quality issues, delivery delays, supply disruptions, or increased operational risk.

+This project addresses the need for a structured and data-driven approach to evaluate supplier performance and support objective supplier selection decisions for spare parts.